Hungary's Magyar visits Poland on first tour abroad as PM, seeks to reset EU ties - Finance news and analysis from Global Banking & Finance Review

 Add as preferred source on Google

-WARSAW, May 19 (Reuters) - Hungary's Prime Minister Peter Magyar begins a two-day visit to Poland on Tuesday, his first tour abroad since taking office, a trip rich in symbolism for a leader who is seeking to steer his nation back towards the European mainstream.
+KRAKOW, Poland, May 19 (Reuters) - Hungary's Prime Minister Peter Magyar began a two-day visit to Poland on Tuesday, his first trip abroad since taking office and one rich in symbolism for a leader who is seeking to steer his nation back towards the European mainstream.

 Polish Prime Minister Donald Tusk, whom Magyar meets on Wednesday, led a pro-European coalition to power in Poland in 2023, mending ties with Brussels and unblocking billions of dollars in funds frozen over rule of law concerns.

-It's a feat Magyar is seeking to emulate after he won a landslide victory over nationalist Viktor Orban in April, a result which Tusk portrayed as a blow to authoritarian rule and part of a shift in Central European politics away from eurosceptic nationalism.
+It is a feat that Magyar hopes to emulate after he won a landslide victory over nationalist Viktor Orban in April, a result which Tusk portrayed as a blow to authoritarian rule and part of a shift in Central European politics away from eurosceptic nationalism.

 Relations between Warsaw and Budapest had deteriorated into outright hostility as Tusk and Orban clashed over the Hungarian leader's confrontational approach to Ukraine and warm relations with Russia.

-Magyar's visit will take him across Poland, from Krakow in the south to the capital Warsaw and then the Baltic port city of Gdansk.
+Magyar's visit will take him across Poland, from Krakow, where he landed on Tuesday with a commercial flight, to the capital Warsaw and then the Baltic port city of Gdansk.

-Magyar said on Monday he will travel by train to Warsaw on Tuesday evening on "a high-speed rail line built with EU funding - by the 'evil Brussels'," alluding to Orban's anti-EU rhetoric.
+Magyar said on Monday he would travel by train to Warsaw on Tuesday evening on "a high-speed rail line built with EU funding - by the 'evil Brussels'," alluding to Orban's anti-EU rhetoric.

 He said his decision to test out the Polish rail network came in the context of a desire to eventually build a high-speed link between Warsaw and Budapest.